 Theta and memory: An unexpected link

-Our ability to navigate complex environments and retain memory declines with age.
+Our ability to navigate complex environments and maintain memory declines with age.
 A particularly pronounced decline in people with Alzheimer's.
 By identifying and enhancing the source of the Theta waves we could use techniques such as neurostimulation to slow this cognitive decline.
 And not only.

 A recent one studio published Neuron (I link it here) has taken a step forward in this direction.